srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/15-Manage resource locks.md

 ## Lab overview

+To protect your Azure resources from accidental deletions or modifications, you can use management locks.
+These locks allow you to enforce restrictions at different levels: subscription, resource group, or individual resource.

 In this walkthrough,  we will verify the existing resource group, add a lock to the resource group and test deletion, test deleting a resource in the resource group, and remove the resource lock.

 ## Lab objectives